About

 Executive Summary

 A critical project in the planning stage is to examine “vote-by-mail” systems all across the United States.
-For perspective, vote-by-mail is a relatively new archetype for elections that arrived on the scene after the General Election of 2000.
-In a report made by a “bi-partisan Commission” chaired by Ex-President Jimmy Carter (Democrat) and former Whitehouse Chief of Staff James Baker (Republican), the Commission took aim at “vote-by-mail” as the most effective means to corrupt elections at every level.
+For perspective, vote-by-mail is a relatively new archetype for elections that arrived on the scene after the election of 2000.
+In a report made by a “bipartisan commission”, chaired by former President Jimmy Carter (Democrat) and former White House Chief of Staff James Baker (Republican), the Commission took aim at “vote-by-mail” as the most effective means to corrupt elections at every level.

-Elections are held at the County government level, but are certified —directed/managed/over-scene— at the State level.
-The most significant number of votes cast in 2022 are by mail.
-A key feature in most states that have a “vote-by-mail” system, is that they require a signature on the “Return-by-Mail envelope,” which is in form and function an affidavit.
-The Counties and Courts have blocked most attempts to examine critical records to verify that all legal votes are counted and votes outside of the law are not.
-Votes —ballots— outside of the law are those with do not confirm to Title 16, Arizona Revised Statutes.
+Elections are held at the county government level, but are certified—directed/managed/overseen—at the state level.
+The most significant number of votes cast in 2022 were by mail.
+A key feature in most states that have a “vote-by-mail” system, is that they require a signature on the return envelope, which is in form and function an affidavit.
+The counties and courts have blocked most attempts to examine critical records to verify that all legal votes are counted and votes outside of the law are not.
+Votes—ballots—outside of the law are those which do not confirm to Title 16, Arizona Revised Statutes.

 Under the Help America Vote Act [HAVA] Tile III, all legal U.S. Citizens have standing to redress their grievances in the Federal Courts regardless of party affiliation, but they do not have the resources to conduct research of pure fact.
 That is the mission of the EFI.